- This error very annoying system update issue that appears on the PlayStation 4.

 - Then select to move the update file to the UPDATE folder on your USB stick.

-- Next, eject the USB stick from PC.
-Insert the USB drive in your PlayStation 4.
+- Next, eject the USB stick from the PC.
+Insert the USB drive into your PlayStation 4.

 - Start the console in Safe Mode by holding its power button until it beeps twice.